markjouh/cp-library/docs/datastructures/w_ary_tree.md

 ### Overview

-A tree data structure that takes advantage of hardware intrinsics to support multiset operations in $O(\log_{64}{n})$ time, with an extremely small constant factor to boot.
-Its primary drawback is its memory complexity, which is linear in the magnitude of keys it's able to store.
+A tree data structure that takes advantage of hardware intrinsics to support multiset operations on a frequency table in $O(\log_{64}{n})$ time, with an extremely small constant factor to boot.

 TODO: Implement predecessor/successor queries